JTrumble21/PHP_Assignment_1/README.md

 # PHP_Assignment_1
-This is our first assignment in the PHP/MYSQL course.
+This is the base for all of our assignments in the PHP/MYSQL course.